scipy-conference/scipy_proceedings/papers/Catlett_Amanda/UCET.rst

 ------------

-The Automated Coastal Engineering System (ACES) was developed in response to the charge by the LTG E. R. Heiberg III, who was the Chief of Engineers, to provide improved design capabilities to the Corps coastal specialists.
+The Automated Coastal Engineering System (ACES) was developed in response to the charge by the LTG E. R. Heiberg III, who was the Chief of Engineers at the time, to provide improved design capabilities to the Corps coastal specialists.
 [Leenknecht] In 1992, ACES was presented as an interactive computer-based design and analysis system in the field of coastal engineering.
 The tools consist of seven functional areas which are: Wave Prediction, Wave Theory, Structural Design, Wave Runup Transmission and Overtopping, Littoral Process, and Inlet Processes.
 These functional areas contain classical theory describing wave motion, to expressions resulting from tests of structures in wave flumes, and numerical models describing the exchange of energy from the atmosphere to the sea surface.
-The math behind these will utilize anything from simple algebraic expressions, both theoretical and empirical, to numerically intense algorithms.
+The math behind these uses anything from simple algebraic expressions, both theoretical and empirical, to numerically intense algorithms.
 [Leenknecht][UG][shankar]

-Originally ACES was written in FORTRAN 77 and as technology has evolved, the ability to use the tool has decreased.
+Originally, ACES was written in FORTRAN 77 resulting in a decreased ability to use the tool as technology has evolved.
 In 2017, the codebase was converted from FORTRAN 77 to MATLAB and Python.
 This conversion ensured that coastal engineers using this tool base would not need training in yet another coding language.
-In 2020, the Engineered Resilient Systems (ERS) Rapid Application Development (RAD) team undertook the project with the goal of deploying this as a web-based tool, and ultimately renamed it to: USACE Coastal Engineering Toolkit (UCET).
+In 2020, the Engineered Resilient Systems (ERS) Rapid Application Development (RAD) team undertook the project with the goal of deploying the ACES tools as a web-based application, and ultimately renamed it to: USACE Coastal Engineering Toolkit (UCET).

 The RAD team focused on updating the Python codebase utilizing Python’s object-oriented programming and the newly developed HoloViz ecosystem.
 The team refactored the code to implement inheritance so the code is clean, readable, and